Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Fitting potential curves

 We made an attempt to determine the dispersion coefficient $C_6$ from the present experimental data.
 This is potentially possible because most of the resonances observed here are due to bound states with vibrational quantum number $n=-2$ with respect to threshold, while the resonance near 466~G at the c+a threshold is due to a state with $n=-1$.
 The spacing between states with different values of $n$ depends sensitively on $C_6$ \cite{Gao:2000}.
 However, by contrast with RbCs \cite{Takekoshi:RbCs:2012} and NaCs \cite{Brookes:2022}, we were unable to determine a value of $C_6$ for KCs that differs significantly from the theoretical value \cite{Derevianko:2001}.
+Reducing the uncertainty in $C_6$ would require more extensive spectroscopic data or measurements of resonances involving states with a wider range of vibrational quantum numbers.

 The interaction potentials do not provide a good explanation of the experimental loss feature observed at 463.27 G at the c+a threshold.
 It cannot be due to an s-wave resonance, and even the nearest d-wave resonances lies at 459.1(3) G on the present fitted potential.
 The loss peak might arise from a mechanism other than a Feshbach resonance, such as a laser-driven process \cite{Cho:RbCs:2013}.